scott-wilson/propersquid.com.old/content/posts/another-way-to-think-about-classes.md

 print career(me)  # Prints "Wizard"
 ```

 This is much better.
 I've made it really easy for anyone using my code to just create a person object and work with it.
+The person using my code doesn't have to manage all of the items in the list, because I have code that does that for them.
 However, it is now very difficult for me to work with.
-The reason is because I'm using a list, and lists are great when dealing with positional information (like listing the chapters of a book).
+The reason is because I'm using a list, and lists are great when dealing with sequential information (like listing the chapters of a book).
 But, they're not so good when I want to work with something that can be thought as an object with attributes.
 This is where dictionaries come in handy!
 Here's the same code as before, but using a dictionary to hold my object info.

 ```python
 def init_person(first_name, last_name, career):